Cysteine protease

 Cysteine proteases, also known as thiol proteases, are hydrolase enzymes that degrade proteins.
 These proteases share a common catalytic mechanism that involves a nucleophilic cysteine thiol in a catalytic triad or dyad.

 Discovered by Gopal Chunder Roy in 1873, the first cysteine protease to be isolated and characterized was papain, obtained from Carica papaya.
 Cysteine proteases are commonly encountered in fruits including the papaya, pineapple, fig, and kiwifruit.
 The proportion of protease tends to be higher when the fruit is unripe.
 In fact, the latex of dozens of different plant families are known to contain cysteine proteases.
 Cysteine proteases are used as an ingredient in meat tenderizers.

 Classification

 The MEROPS protease classification system counts 14 superfamilies plus several currently unassigned families (as of 2013) each containing many families.
 Each superfamily uses the catalytic triad or dyad in a different protein fold and so represent convergent evolution of the catalytic mechanism.

-For superfamilies, P indicates a superfamily containing a mixture of nucleophile class families, and C indicates purely cysteine proteases. superfamily.
+For superfamilies, P indicates a superfamily containing a mixture of nucleophile class families, and C indicates purely cysteine proteases.
 Within each superfamily, families are designated by their catalytic nucleophile (C denoting cysteine proteases).